Jennings A. Jones College of Business Student Organizations

 The American Marketing Association has over 30,000 members and 300 collegiate chapters nationwide.
 The AMA prides itself in being the go-to place for marketing resources and networking opportunities.
 As a collegiate chapter, we will add value to MTSU students by expanding their marketing knowledge beyond the classroom, while helping them bridge the gap between college and career.
 Activities include monthly meetings, guest speakers, field trips to local businesses, and other chapter events.

-Eligibility: All majors; currently enrolled MTSU students interested in Marketing
+Eligibility: All majors; currently enrolled MTSU students interested in marketing.

 Beta Alpha Psi introduces students to the professional side of Accounting.
 Activities include: meetings with professional speakers, community service projects, site visits to accounting firms and other businesses.

-Beta Gamma Sigma is the honor society for business programs accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
+Beta Gamma Sigma is the honor society for business programs accredited by AACSB International, The Association to Advance Collegiate Schools of Business.
 Membership is the highest recognition a business student anywhere in the world can receive in an undergraduate or master's program at a school accredited by AACSB International.

 upper 7 percent of the junior class, upper 10 percent of the senior class, or upper

-The Economics Club serves all students interested in Economics.
+The Economics Club serves all students interested in economics.
 Omicron Delta Epsilon (ODE) Kappa Chapter of Tennessee is an international honor society in economics.
 ODE fosters closer ties between students and economics faculty and promotes the economics profession.